 Owning a lake property in Central Alberta opened my eyes to all the fun that could be had outside of Calgary.
 Moving to live there full-time last summer opened them even more.
 Before, we went to town rarely.
 We ate at the lake eating groceries we brought with us from Calgary.
 Now, I go into Lacombe at least once a week with extra pop-ins for lunch or dinner.
 Small towns are not exactly known for great eats but Lacombe restaurants are a bit of an exception.

 A few passionate restauranteurs are working to bring delicious, interesting food to their home town.
 I will continue to add new restaurants as I try them.
 Know one I should try?
 Let me know!
 Also, this post is not sponsored at all.
 I pay for my food at these places just like everyone else.

 Cilantro and Chive – My Favourite Lacombe Restaurant

 Cilantro and Chive started out in Ponoka as a catering company back in 2009.
 Owners Riley and Kim Kay decided to make the move to Lacombe in 2015 and have never looked back.
 They are now known for their delicious food, extensive local beer selection, and creative cocktails.
 Oh, and they are super kid-friendly.
-Evan loves the cheesy noodles on their kid’s menu (he even says it is better than my baked mac and cheese…rude).
+Evan loved the cheesy noodles on their kid’s menu when he was younger (he even says it is better than my baked mac and cheese…rude).
 Now he has moved on to their Cheesesteak sandwich or fish & chips.
 If you don’t see those on the menu, don’t worry…everything is delicious.

 Now, a few of our favourite dishes: